AlexFergestad/Software-QA-Frameworks-Guide/JMeter/JMeter-WhatIsIt.md

 </h1>

 ## What is JMeter?
-Apache JMeter is an open-source tool for performance testing and load testing.
+Apache JMeter is an open-source GUI-based tool used for performance testing and load testing written in Java.

 ## Why it is used
 - Simulates multiple users to test system performance.
 - Measures response times, throughput, and error rates.
 - Useful for web apps, APIs, databases, and more.

 ## Notes
 - Open-source and widely supported.